Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 Protect what matters most with award-winning home insurance.

 The single best thing you can do as a homeowner in a fire-prone area is reduce your home's risk profile through mitigation.
-Insurers — including the California FAIR Plan — now offer measurable discounts for specific hardening steps.
-The FAIR Plan offers up to 16.4% off dwelling fire premiums when all mitigation criteria are met.
+Insurers, including the California FAIR Plan, now offer measurable discounts for specific hardening steps under California's mandatory Safer from Wildfires framework.
+You can also stack these with broader home insurance mitigation credits available across most carriers.

 Mitigation Measures That Can Help You Get or Keep Coverage